Surgery Success – How To Get What You Want From Your Hospital Visit

-When hospital care is needed, you’re likely wind up at a hospital close to where you live.
-Therefore, well in advance you should mentally assign quality grades to your nearby hospitals so you can make sure you go somewhere in which you have confidence.
+When hospital care is needed, you’re likely to wind up at a hospital close to where you live.
+Therefore, well in advance you should mentally assign quality grades to your nearby hospitals, so you can make sure you go to a facility in which you have confidence.
 Here are factors you may be able to gain information on:

 Patients in hospitals carry an astounding array of bacteria and viruses, some of which cause serious diseases.
 Moreover, if you’re in the hospital, whatever condition put you there may also have impaired your immune system.
 Therefore you are especially susceptible to picking up a hospital-borne infection.
 A good hospital will be proud of its hygiene program and happy to tell you about it.
 The following article describes ongoing research to monitor and improve hospital cleanliness: